Critical behavior around the fixed points driven by fermion-fermion interactions and disorders in the nodal-line superconductors: Potential phase transitions nearby fixed points

 By combining the formula of susceptibility~(\ref{Eq_chi}) and the energy-dependent flow of source strength~(\ref{g_i_exp}) as well as RG equations of interaction parameters~(\ref{Eq_v_RG})-(\ref{Eq_Delta_RG}), we perform the careful numerical analysis as approaching all FPs and notice that the fates of susceptibilities qualitatively cluster into two distinct scenarios as schematically presented in Fig.~\ref{sum_all}.

+As presented in Sec.~\ref{Sec_fixed_points} and Sec.~\ref{Sec_critical_behavior}, the tendencies of fermion-fermion interactions are particularly crucial to the low-energy critical behavior.
+On one hand, as shown in Fig.~\ref{class-FP-1-2} and Fig.~\ref{class-FP-3-8}, the strengths of fermion-fermion interactions are suppressed by the disorder scatterings nearby FP-3, saturate at a finite value around FP-6, and are even irrelevant in the vicinity of FP-1,2,4,7,8, respectively.
+On the other hand, considering the FP-5, the fermionic couplings win against the disorder scattering and play a dominant role in pinning down the low-energy physics.

-On one hand, in the vicinity of FP-1,2,3,4,6,7,8, the susceptibilities of all potential phases in Table~\ref{table_source} gradually decrease and vanish with lowering the energy scales.
+According to the numerical analysis, we notice that, for the former, the susceptibilities of all potential phases in Table~\ref{table_source} gradually decrease and vanish with lowering the energy scales.
 As the basic results are analogous, we take FP-1 for an instance and present the energy-dependent evolutions of susceptibilities in Fig.~\ref{chi-FP-1}.
-In consequence, this signals that there does not exists any instability around these FPs and there does not exist any phase transition below the critical temperature of NLSC.

-On the other hand, when approaching FP-5, certain instabilities emerges and thus induce a phase transition from the NLSC to one of candidate states provided in Table~\ref{table_source}, which we denote the leading phase.
+It signals that there does not exists any instability around these FPs, which implies the current state is robust enough.
+In consequence, there does not exist any phase transition below the critical temperature of the NLSC.
+In sharp contrast, when approaching the latter, we notice that certain instabilities are triggered by the divergent fermion-fermion interactions.
+The emergence of instabilities consequently induce some phase transition from the NLSC to one of candidate states provided in Table~\ref{table_source}, which we denote the leading phase.
 To proceed, let us put our focus on such nontrivial scenario.